 Literacy and Numeracy catch-up premium funding

 The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve standard (100) in either reading or Maths.
 An additional £500 per relevant pupil is received by the school.
-Our funding in 2015-16 was £5500.
+Our funding in 2016-17 was £5624.
 Please download our catch-up impact report and our strategy document for 2017-18.